Visual J Sharp: Fundamental differences between J# and Java

 J# does not compile Java-language source code to Java bytecode (.class files), and does not support Java applet development or the ability to host applets directly in a web browser, although it does provide a wrapper called Microsoft J# Browser Controls for hosting them as ActiveX objects.
 Finally, Java Native Interface (JNI) and raw native interface (RNI) are substituted with P/Invoke; J# does not support remote method invocation (RMI).

 InfoWorld said: "J#'s interface to the .NET framework is solid, but not as seamless as C#.
 In particular, J# code cannot define new .NET attributes, events, value types, or delegates.
 J# can make use of these language constructs if they are defined in an assembly written in another language, but its inability to define new ones limits J#'s reach and interoperability compared to other .NET languages."

 Contrariwise, Microsoft documentation for Visual Studio 2005 details the definition of .NET delegates, events, and value types directly in J#.

+Like C# and unlike Java, J# is able to use the C preprocessor directives.